elastio/contrib/elastio-eks-persistent-storage-backup/README.md

 ### Restore in elastio CLI
 To restore EBS persistent storage via elastio CLI use next command:
 ```
-elastio ebs restore --rp <recovery pint ID>
+elastio ebs restore --rp <recovery point ID>
 ```

 When restore job is finished new EBS volume will be created in AWS.
 You need to note the `<Volume ID>` of the new EBS.
-It will be used toCconfigure a pod to use restored EBS as persistent volume.
+It will be used to configure a pod to use restored EBS as persistent volume.

 ## Configure a pod to use restored EBS as persistent volume